moztomer/eslint-plugin-sdl/docs/rules/no-insecure-url.md

   - `http://schemas.microsoft.com/sharepoint`
   - `http://schemas.microsoft.com/path/subpath`
   - ...
-... and also overrides the internal unfixable list, allowing the following declaration name patterns as exceptions.:
+... and also overrides the internal variable exceptions list, allowing the following declaration name patterns as exceptions.:
 - `var insecureURL = "http://..."`
 - `var insecureWebsite = "http://..."`
 URLs in neither the blocklist nor the exceptions list, are allowed: